Light Curve Tool for Small Bodies

 $$ B_C(\alpha) = \frac{1 + \frac{1 - \exp(-\tan(\alpha/2) / h_C)}{\tan(\alpha/2) / h_C}}{2 \left[ 1 + \tan(\alpha/2) / h_C \right]^2} $$

-effective value of the photometric roughness, and given by:
+θp, the effective value of the photometric roughness, and given by:- if

 with$$ \mu_{0} = \chi({\theta}_p) \left[ \cos(i) + \sin(i) \tan({\theta}_p) \frac{\cos(\psi) E_2(e) + \sin^2(\psi/2) E_2(i)}{2 - E_1(e) - (\psi/\pi) E_1(i)} \right] $$